devblackops/devblackops.github.io/_posts/2015-08-15-storing-powershell-module-default-values-in-your-profile.md

 ### Module Configuration Repository

-I like to create a module configuration repository under the user profile directory using a .<modulename> naming convention.
+I like to create a module configuration repository under the user profile directory using a ```.modulename``` naming convention.
 Below is an example of my PasswordState module repository under my user profile.
 In this folder is an options.json file that holds just a couple of common parameters that my PasswordState cmdlets will need.

 ![](/images/posts/storing-powershell-module-default-values-in-your-profile/passwordstate_repo.png)